GavinCapelli/GavinCapelli/README.md

 ## Hi there 👋

+I am currently working on getting my degree in Cyber Security.
+I'm currently learning Python and Cryptography
+I would love some tips for anything related to my fields!

+Fun fact: I race dirt bikes!
 <!--
 **GavinCapelli/GavinCapelli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.